ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 In this snippet, almost alll directories above the ``rosdep`` directory are the major released ROS version.

-* If you think the package you want to depend in your package is ROS-based, AND has been released into ROS ecosystem [2]_, e.g. ``nav2_bt_navigator``, you may simply place the name of the package.
+* If the package you want to depend in your package is ROS-based, AND has been released into ROS ecosystem [2]_, e.g. ``nav2_bt_navigator``, you may simply place the name of the package.
 You can find a list of all released ROS packages in ``rosdistro`` at ``<distro>/distribution.yaml`` (e.g. ``humble/distribution.yaml``) for your given ROS distribution.
-* For a package that is not released into ROS ecosystem, e.g. often called "system dependencies", we will need to find the keys for a particular library.
+* If you want to depend on non-ROS package, something often called as e.g. "system dependencies", we will need to find the keys for a particular library.
 In general, there are two files of interest: `rosdep/base.yaml <https://github.com/ros/rosdistro/blob/master/rosdep/base.yaml>`_ and `rosdep/python.yaml <https://github.com/ros/rosdistro/blob/master/rosdep/python.yaml>`_.
    * ``base.yaml`` in general contains the ``apt`` system dependencies.
    * ``python.yaml`` in general contains the ``pip`` python dependencies.